0-vortex/0-vortex/README.md

 ![config](https://github.com/0-vortex/0-vortex/workflows/config/badge.svg)

-## TL;DR:
+> Not enlightened, just broken.

-Not enlightened, just broken.
+>

-Happiness is reality without expectation.
+> Happiness is reality without expectation.

-But there's still no rest for the wicked.
+>

-Never forget:
+> But there's still no rest for the wicked.

 ![Resistance is futile](./static/don-t-argue-with-angry-ninjas.png?raw=true "Don't argue with angry ninjas")